 How can businesses find Section 3 residents to work for them?

-Businesses can recruit Section 3 residents in public housing developments and in the neighborhoods where the HUD assistance is being spent.
+Businesses can recruit Section 3 Workers in public housing developments and in the neighborhoods where the HUD assistance is being spent.
 Effective ways of informing residents about available training and job opportunities are: contacting local resident organizations, local community development, and employment agencies